Temperature dependence of quantum oscillations from non-parabolic dispersions: Supplementary Note 5: Further characterization of LaRhIn

 Fast-Fourier-Transformation (FFT) is performed to analyze the Shubnikov-de Haas (SdH) oscillations of the high frequencies belonging to the large, trivial Fermi surfaces.
-In contrast, the Dirac pocket was analyzed by directly fitting Eq.(3) as appropriate for such small frequencies (see SIII).
-The high-frequency SdH oscillations were measured at $T = 2$~K with current applied along $c$-axis and field rotates from $c$ to $a$-axis (\fig{fig:FFTangle}).
+In contrast, the Dirac pocket was analyzed by directly fitting Supplementary \equref{truefit} as appropriate for such small frequencies (see SIV).
+The high-frequency SdH oscillations were measured at $T = 2$~K with current applied along $c$-axis and field rotates from $c$ to $a$-axis [Supplementary \fig{fig:FFTangle}(a)].
 At each angle the results are shifted and normalized according to the largest peak, the square root of oscillation amplitudes are taken for visualizing the small details.
-The angular dependence of oscillation frequencies [Fig. 3(d)] are obtained by identifying the positions of major peaks in the FFT spectrum.
 The frequencies corresponding to the larger Fermi surfaces $\alpha_1$, $\beta_1$ and $\beta_2$ are denoted by the dashed lines.
+The angular dependence of oscillation frequencies [Supplementary \fig{fig:FFTangle}(b)] are obtained by identifying the positions of major peaks in the FFT spectrum.
+The angular dependence of these high-frequency oscillations corresponding to the large FS cross-sections [solid symbols in Supplementary \fig{fig:FFTangle}(b)] agrees well with previous dHvA results\cite{LaCe115_dHvA_jpsj} indicated by dashed lines.